Horn Woodshop

 Let it sit for about 5–10 minutes.

-Rinse with warm water and dry immediately with a towel.
+Rinse with warm water and towel dry immediately.

 Once fully dry, recondition with mineral oil or board butter to keep the wood hydrated.